dixonliang/haskell_probability/README.md

 The answer to this problem is yes (the contestant should switch doors).

 ```
 data Outcome = Win | Lose
 firstChoice :: Dist Outcome
 firstChoice = uniform [Win,Lose,Lose]
 ```

 #### Additional Doors

 As mentioned in the original paper, it was very easy to change the distribution of the game.
 This was done by simply adding another door to the "Door" constructor.
+This was added as door "D".

 ```
 data Door = A | B | C | D